-After the American landing on February 21, 1943, US Navy Seabees began constructing a single runway.
-Initially, the single crushed coral surfaced runway was 3,100' long and completed in early June.
+After the American landing on February 21, 1943, U. S. Navy (USN) Seabees began constructing a single runway at this location.
+Initially, the crushed coral surfaced runway was 3,100' long and completed in early June 1943.
 Later, the strip was expanded to 5,300' x 200' with extensive revetment areas to each side.

-Completed in June, it was used for fighter aircraft only.
-On June 5, 1943 COMAIRSOL conducted its first daylight raid on Buin/Kahili since February 1943.
+When completed in early June 1943, Renard Field was first used on June 5, 1943 when COMAIRSOL conducted its first daylight raid against the Buin/Kahili area since the disastrous February 14, 1943 "St. Valentines Day Massacre".
 Returning from the mission, several Allied fighters landed on the new strip.
 By July 1945, the strip was expanded to 6,300', and was scheduled for closure.

 347th FG, 67th FS (P-39,P-38) Woodlark Jan 23 - Aug 15, 44 Middleburg

 Still in use today by weekly domestic flights by Solomon Airlines / Fly Solomons to provide air service to the Russell Islands area.